By Virginia Gurley, MD, MPH

 VG:

-Well, that’s one challenge with this sleep-after-work schedule is its very important to avoid bright light during the last part of your shift, and especially sunlight in the morning, like sunrise when youre going from work to home.
+Well, that’s one challenge with this sleep-after-work schedule is it’s very important to avoid bright light during the last part of your shift, and especially sunlight in the morning, like sunrise when you’re going from work to home.

 MB: